Weight loss & new diet science: East meets West

 To this, you’d add 1-to-2 palm-sized portions of high-quality, nutrient-rich protein, along with 1-to-2 thumb-sized portions of healthy fat.
 (Grass-fed butter, ghee and coconut oil are especially good ones.)

 Finally, you’d incorporate a small quantity of nuts and seeds or low-fructose fruits such as berries as part of meals or snacks if you choose.

 Meanwhile, you’d be minimizing or avoiding coconut water, juice and soda.
 You’d also be cutting added sugars (even “healthy,” alternative ones), processed foods (even trendy, “gluten-free” ones) and grains.
 Yes, I said it: grains (as in, all of them).

-The result is a plate that is predominately plants, but with a sizeable portion of protein.
+The result is a plate that is predominately plants, but with a sufficient portion of protein.
 The focus is neither plant versus animal nor quantity of calories.